-Following our competitive call launched in 2018, SOAS-ACE has awarded four grants to support research on corruption in the private sector.
+Following our two competitive calls launched in 2018 and in 2020, SOAS-ACE has awarded nine grants to support research on corruption in the private sector.
 The SOAS ACE Grants scheme aims to complement our core research on evidence-based research on feasible and high-impact anti-corruption strategies in the private sector.

 Read about the Research Grant projects: